SilverAzide/Gadgets/README.md

 * Displays internal and external IP addresses (optional).
 * Displays peak network throughput.**\***
 * Shows inbound and outbound throughput in bits/sec and bytes/sec.
-* Displays graphical chart of inbound and outbound network activity.
+* Displays graphical chart of inbound and outbound network activity (optional).
 Does not require guesstimating your network speed, chart dynamically scales to handle both LAN and WAN traffic.
 * Shows statistics for the current session and the total to date (optional).
 * Indicates internet connectivity.
 * Animated network icon shows network activity (in/out/both/neither/disconnected).**\***